aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Mod
 alias is "%"
-Calculates the remainder of dividing value by parameter value.
+Calculates the remainder when a value is divided by a parameter value.

 **Type**: Datatype: Numeric